 Here’s a complete rundown of what to bring if you’re planning a trek to Everest Base Camp or any other tea-house trek in Nepal.
 Proper preparation and equipment for the conditions will go a long ways to ensuring you have a great trekking experience.
-The article goes into some detail on everything you might want to bring but you can skip ahead and download the entire Everest Base Camp Packing List as either a word doc or pdf.
+What follows is a pretty comprehensive list and will make sure you are covered in the coldest months of the year.
+If you have questions on what you might need just ask us and keep in mind that Kathmandu is a great place to buy trekking gear at affordable prices.
+You can download the complete packing list here:

-The first thing to consider is that during the trek your gear will be divided between what you carry in a day pack and what the porters carry up the mountain for you in a duffel bag (we will provide).
+The first thing to consider is that during the trek your gear will be divided between what you carry in a day pack and what the porters carry up the mountain for you in a duffel bag.
+Note: We will provide the duffel bag and you can leave any extra luggage in the hotel.
 At the start of every morning the porters will take your duffel and carry it up to the next tea house.
 What this means is you need to pack a daypack with everything you need for the day of trekking as will be difficult to access any of your gear that the porters are carrying until the evening when you arrive at the tea house.
 To make trekking easier you should keep your daypack as light as possible and only carry what you will actually need while hiking such as snacks, camera, headlamp, poncho, extra layers, sun protection and water bottles.

 If you are on a budget Nepal is a great place to buy new trekking gear and equipment and you can virtually find everything you need for trekking.
 Prices are unbelievably low and I personally buy all my cold weather clothing in Kathmandu, but you need to be careful to avoid some of the cheap knockoffs.
 Make sure before you buy anything that the zipper is sturdy in construction and that it works.
 Also, look at the stitching to make sure the quality is good and that it’s not coming apart.
 If you are buying a pack pay particular attention to where the straps attach to the pack and make sure that it’s well stitched and strong.
 If you want brand name gear or really top quality stuff then Kathmandu might not be the place but if you want to save a lot and have some pretty good equipment it’s a great option.